Rigid, Soft, Day & Night, Large or Small: We expertly fit all these contact lenses types.

 Contact Lens Fitting at Bay Eye Care

 Watch Bay Eye Care optometrist Mr Alex Petty demonstrate how to insert a modern scleral contact lens.
+More in-depth training videos for these techniques can be found here in our video library.

 Our optometrists are contact lens specialists and togther have many years of experience with fitting contact lenses and training patients how to use their lenses safely and successfully.
 Because all contact lenses are medical devices it is essential that there are no shortcuts in the fitting process or there is an increased risk of problems arising.
 All contact lens wearers should be reviewed every 12 months to ensure their eyes remain healthy.
 At the recommendation of your optometrist some patients are reviewed more frequently that this.